excellenteasy/grunt-pathfinder/README.md

 [Getting Started]: https://github.com/gruntjs/grunt/blob/devel/docs/getting_started.md
 [package.json]: https://npmjs.org/doc/json.html

-## The "importjs" task

 ### Overview
-In your project's Gruntfile, add a section named `pathfinder` to the data object passed into `grunt.initConfig()`.
+Inside your Gruntfile, add a section named `pathfinder`.
+This section specifies the possible locations of files, the template which the found filepaths are passed to and the output file (compiled template).

 ```js
 grunt.initConfig({